fatimaboudani06/Wordle-project/README.md

 # Wordle project
-This project is a Wordle game with an automatic solver implemented in C.
+This project is a Wordle game with an automatic Solver implemented in C.

 ## Project Structure
 - wordlesolver.main.c